El Paso Nursing Schools

 University of Texas at El Paso

 The University of Texas at El Paso (UTEP) is a public university offering bachelor's, master's and doctoral degrees.
 UTEP's School of Nursing was the city's first nursing school.
-The programs have competitive and limited admissions, and nursing students have the choice between traditional and fast-track programs.
+The programs have competitive and limited admissions.

 Bachelor of Science in Nursing

 Students at the University of Texas at El Paso (UTEP) have several options for completing a Bachelor of Science in Nursing (BSN) degree.
 The traditional BSN takes approximately four years to complete.
 The curriculum emphasizes critical thinking and decision-making skills related to nursing.

 UTEP also offers an online option for current registered nurses (RNs) who want to upgrade their credential to a bachelor's degree.
-Courses are professional in nature; registered nurses can complete this program with as few as 30 credits.
-Applicants must be a graduate of an accredited nursing program with a GPA of at least 2.0 and have current licensure as a registered nurse.
+Courses are professional in nature; registered nurses can complete this program on top of their associate's degree.
+Applicants must be a graduate of an accredited nursing program with a GPA of at least 2.5 and have current licensure as a registered nurse.

 Master of Science in Nursing

-The Master of Science in Nursing is an online program requiring the completion of 33-49 credit hours.
+The Master of Science in Nursing is an online program.
 Students can choose a specialization in nursing education, nurse practitioner or nursing systems management.
 Nurse practitioner students can further specialize in acute care for adults or in primary care for pediatric patients or families.
 Coursework for all programs includes nursing theories and processes, research methods, health law, advanced health assessment, pathophysiology and pharmacotherapeutics.
 Additional courses vary according to each student's specialization.
 Didactic courses are 100% online, but students must attend a mandatory orientation.
 To be eligible for this program, applicants must have a bachelor's degree and a current RN license in good standing.
 Students with an associate's degree may be accepted after completing required undergraduate coursework.